• New Posts

 Instructions

-• Heat oven to 375ºF.
+• Heat oven to 350ºF.
 Line two baking sheets with parchment.

 • Add egg and vanilla extract; beat until combined.

-• Stir in flour, baking soda and salt until a dough forms.
+• Stir in flour, baking soda, baking powder, and salt until a dough forms.
+Wrap dough in plastic wrap and chill until cold, 1 to 2 hours.

-• Roll into 1-inch balls and place 1 inch apart on prepared sheets.
+• Roll into 1-inch balls (a tablespoon of dough each) and place 1 inch apart on prepared sheets.

-• Bake, one sheet at a time, until just set and bottoms are golden, 8 to 10 min.
+• Bake, one sheet at a time, until cookies are puffed and cracked on top, almost set, and golden on the bottom, 9 to 10 min.

 Notes